Skip to Main Content

 There are a handful of steps to follow to apply for and get an installment loan.

-The more you borrow, the higher your monthly payment will be.
+1. Decide how much money you need: The more you borrow, the higher your monthly payment will be.
 Using a personal loan calculator gives you an idea of the monthly payments.
 Experiment with longer terms for lower payments, but keep an eye on how much interest you’ll save with a shorter term.

-A credit score above 670 will get you the best rates, while a fair credit score between 580 and 669 could result in double-digit interest rate offers.
-Check your score with all three credit bureaus — Equifax, Transunion and Experian so you can see where your scores stand.
+2. Know your credit score: A credit score above 670 will get you competitive rates, while a fair credit score between 580 and 669 could result in double-digit interest rate offers.
+Also check your credit report with all three credit bureaus — Equifax, Transunion and Experian — to see if there are any errors.

-There are a number of different types of personal loans ranging from debt consolidation loans you can use to pay off high interest rate credit cards to holiday loans to help you cover seasonal holiday expenses.
+3. Choose what type of personal loan to apply for: There are several different types of personal loans, ranging from debt consolidation loans you can use to pay off high-interest-rate credit cards to holiday loans to help you cover seasonal holiday expenses.

-Personal loans are available at banks, credit unions and online lenders, and you should compare at least three offers before making a final decision.
+4. Shop for the best rate and terms: Personal loans are available at banks, credit unions and online lenders, and you should compare at least three lenders before making a final decision.
 Look for lenders that will prequalify you without a hard credit pull to avoid damaging your credit.

-Once you’ve chosen the lender with the right personal loan for your situation, complete the application process and provide any paperwork they ask for like picture ID or proof of income.
+5. Pick a lender and finalize your application: Once you’ve chosen the lender with the best personal loan for your situation, complete the application process and provide any paperwork they ask for, like a photo ID or proof of income.
 The faster you provide information, the quicker you’ll receive your funds.

-Lightbulb
+Lightbulb Icon

-Bankrate tip: Getting an installment loan with bad credit.
+Bankrate tip: Getting an installment loan with bad credit

 Alternatives to installment loans